cmss13-devs/web/rules.md

 ### Marines

-- Due to the Hivemind, xenos know everything every xeno learns and know the basics of human equipment.
+- Due to the Hivemind, Xenomorphs know everything every Xenomorph learns and know the basics of human equipment.
 - At the start of the round, the Xenos can sense the human's ship looming above their hive and are aware that human forces will be visiting the colony shortly.
-- They do not know any individual human's name, but they may know the role they fulfil.
+- Xenomorphs do not know any individual human's name, but they may know the role they fulfil.

 ### Larva

 - Larva should remain within the Hive and avoid the frontlines, this is especially the case for roundstart larva.
-    - Marines about to reach the hive core with insufficient xenos defending the hive or Queen about to start hijack are legitimate reasons to leave the hive as larva.
+    - Marines about to reach the hive core with insufficient Xenomorphs defending the hive or Queen about to start hijack are legitimate reasons to leave the hive as larva.
 - Larva should not be sneaking onto the dropship to head up to the Almayer.
 - Larva are not recon castes, and should not be seeking out survivors.

 ### Queen

 - The Queen can banish Xenos who fail to uphold these standards and expectations - banish cannot be used as a joke.
-- The Queen cannot use banish for clear mechanical advantage - such as banishing xenos that are in containment, in order to reclaim larva.
+- The Queen cannot use banish for clear mechanical advantage - such as banishing Xenomorphs that are in containment, in order to reclaim larva.
 - The Queen can de-evolve someone if they want to add a certain caste, however, it must make sense in character - only having one type of T3 would not fulfil this criteria.
-    - The Queen may not force xenos into a specific caste or strain, and cannot banish them if they refuse.
+    - The Queen may not force Xenomorphs into a specific caste or strain, and cannot banish them if they refuse.

 ### Shipside Xenomorphs

-- While shipside xenomorphs can do almost everything they like once they get shipside they aren't allowed to attack people who just got out of cryo and are getting their gear.
+- While shipside Xenomorphs can do almost everything they like once they get shipside they aren't allowed to attack people who just got out of cryo and are getting their gear.
     - This restriction doesnt apply post-hijack.
 - Xenomorphs should not be rushing to get onto the dropship before second drop.